ESAT Chemistry: Revision Notes

 Less commonC12.1

-This topic introduces the fundamental vocabulary for electrolysis, the process of using direct electrical current to break down ionic compounds.
-Understanding these core terms is essential for describing what happens in an electrolytic cell and predicting the products.
+Electrolysis uses a direct electrical current to break down ionic compounds, and knowing its fundamental vocabulary is essential for describing what happens in an electrolytic cell and predicting the products.

 Revise this topic ›Direct Current in Electrolysis